Winter in London: Chilly Weather, Warm Memories

 Santa, a.k.a.
 Father Christmas, has been known to receive visitors in his "grotto" in Winter Wonderland, but magically he also manages to offer a lap and an ear at many other spots around town, including Greenwich Market, Leicester Square, and the Museum of London Docklands.

 Of course, London always offers plenty to do indoors, and many well-touristed sights host special events and exhibits, such as the Tower of London, Kew Gardens, the London Zoo, Museum of the Home, and the Harry Potter Studio Tour in Leavesden.
-The grand, red-velvet-draped Royal Albert Hall puts on a wide range of seasonal programs, including sing-along caroling.

 New Year's Eve in London is usually busiest in the South Bank district, as the midnight fireworks are set off from the London Eye and nearby river barges.
 Shows attract upwards of 400,000 revelers to Trafalgar Square — the traditional hub of the partying — and the nearby riverbank.
 All of the biggest partying takes place within earshot of Big Ben, whose midnight chimes are broadcast nationwide.
 On New Year's Day, a parade featuring 10,000 performers snakes through Soho.
+(Be aware that tickets are required for the fireworks, parade, and many events around the city — buy in advance.)

 January brings out the best shopping deals, with many big sales kicking off immediately after Christmas.
 And while most Yuletide events wrap up within a week of New Year's Day, mid-January can be an ideal time for sightseeing, as it's easily the city's least-crowded time of year.